jpane24/OVtool/README.md

 (PS) weighting.
 This package includes graphics and summary results that will enable a researcher to quantify the impact an omitted variable would have on their results.
-Burgette et al. (in preparation) describe the methodology behind the primary function in this package, `ov_simgrid()`.
-This document presents syntax for the implementation of the `ov_simgrid()` function and provides an example of how to interpret the packages’ graphical output.
+Burgette et al. (in preparation) describe the methodology behind the primary function in this package, `ov_sim()`.
+This document presents syntax for the implementation of the `ov_sim()` function and provides an example of how to interpret the packages’ graphical output.

 This package is useful in a wide range of applications where researchers want to analyze how sensitive their research findings are to unobserved